imapp-pl/gas-cost-estimator/docs/report_impact.md

 ### Gas Cost Changes Impact

 The goal is to assess the impact of changes provided by EIP-7904 on gas usage.
+In particular, transactions would be less gas consuming so tx throughput would increase as more transactions could be included in a block preserving the block gas limit.

 #### Methodology